mrcavalcanti/mosaicoo/docs/sources/auth/auth-proxy.md

 ]
 ```

-Finally, whenever Grafana receives a request with a header of `X-WEBAUTH-GROUPS: lokiTeamOnExternalSystem`, the user under authentication will be placed into the specified team.
+Finally, whenever Mosaicoo receives a request with a header of `X-WEBAUTH-GROUPS: lokiTeamOnExternalSystem`, the user under authentication will be placed into the specified team.
 Placement in multiple teams is supported by using comma-separated values e.g. `lokiTeamOnExternalSystem,CoreTeamOnExternalSystem`.

 ```bash
 curl -H "X-WEBAUTH-USER: leonard" -H "X-WEBAUTH-GROUPS: lokiteamOnExternalSystem" http://localhost:3000/dashboards/home